7 ways to cope with stressful events in your life

 They were having horrible side effects and over time, and with the guidance of her doctor, we moved her onto St Johns Wort and a high dose vitamin B supplement instead.

-It was time for the cigarettes to go!
-We switched her to the VIP cigarette; which is a tobacco-free alternative to smoking.
 You get the taste of a traditional cigarette, and a boost of nicotine but without the harmful smoke from tobacco.
 Ok, it might not be ideal, but this was a friend in crisis…

 Again, I was reluctant to remove emotional crutches at such a desperate time, but by switching to organic wine we were able to reduce some of the sulphites and other nasties her body might have had to deal with.